Learning under lockdown: Bible study in a socially distanced world

 Terry Young was born to missionary parents working in the Middle East.
 He has always tried to unify his life of worship and secular missions, and has been part of church leadership teams in Essex, and at Slough Baptist Church.
 He has written a few books that link worlds, including After the Fishermen, and Jake, Just Learn to Worship.

 After a mobile early childhood his family settled in the UK to the northwest of Birmingham, and eventually he studied at the local university.
 After his doctoral studies he worked for 16 years in Chelmsford undertaking research and business development in the aerospace sector, where his interest was in fibre optics and photonics.
 In the end he gravitated to healthcare systems and moved to Datchet with a position as a university professor.
-He is a member of the Baptist church there
+He is a member of a Baptist church

 Do you have a view?
 Share your thoughts via our letters' page.